 It’s true; because this park is in a desert environment, a small difference in the amount of moisture can change the overall look of the park immensely, even on a day-to-day basis.

 However, even with that said, there are times of the year in which visiting Joshua Tree National Park is at least more comfortable for the average guest.

-It’s possible to visit the park during these months, but unless you really love the heat, you might not enjoy it.
+It’s possible to visit the park during these months, but you might not enjoy it unless you love the heat.

-Most people choose to visit Joshua Tree National Park in the spring or fall when temperatures are more comfortable.
-Most days in March and November don’t get much above the low seventies, and the average highs are in the eighties for April, May, and October.
+Most people visit Joshua Tree National Park in the spring or fall when temperatures are more comfortable.
+Most days in March and November don’t get much above the low seventies; the average highs are in the eighties for April, May, and October.

 Winter isn’t a bad time to visit Joshua Tree either, although the nights can get a bit cold for tent camping.
-You’ll find high temperatures in the sixties in December, January, and February, which is perfect for desert hiking.
+High temperatures in the sixties in December, January, and February are perfect for desert hiking.
 You’ll find fewer crowds during the winter months, too.